HariSekhon/Knowledge-Base/travel.md

 Liege is worse than Brussels, with high incidence of homelessness and street begging.

+### Canada

+It's been most of a lifetime since I've been.

+Similar to the US, but with cheaper healthcare.

+#### Abbotsford

+Just outside Vancouver, the basements of their houses are bigger than UK houses.
+They often have gyms, cinema rooms, and pool tables there, as well as spare bedrooms.

+Coming back to the UK from there was quite a downgrade.

 ### Czech Republic / Czechia

 Sorry but I can't call it Czechia.